Audio Mastering with MasteringBOX

 Mechanical license provides distributors with the rights to reproduce and sell physical or digital copies of your works.
 As such, the mechanical copyright exists to provide music royalties for sales of albums and singles.

 Performing rights organizations exist to ensure that songwriters and publishers are paid royalties for any public performances of their material.
 This includes live shows at concert venues as well as your song being played on the radio in a bar.
-They also exist to collect license payments from anywhere that wishes to play copyrighted music and this licensing money is what pays your music royalties.
+They also exist to collect license payments from anywhere that wishes to play copyrighted music, and this licensing money is what pays your music royalties.

-Publishers are usually companies or individuals that sign songwriters in order to take ownership of control of their copyrighted compositions.
+Publishers are usually companies or individuals that sign songwriters in order to take ownership and control of their copyrighted compositions.
 They help to make distribution and sales a reality through their contacts and profit by taking a percentage of your royalties for themselves.
 In today’s world, typical publishers are becoming less and less common due to the fact that the internet makes it much easier to be an independent artist in control of your own distribution.
 Having control over distribution and ways to promote your music is very appealing to the modern artist.

 So Where Can I Earn Music Royalties?